sfletche/ol3-marco-test/README.md

   * deactivate hover interactivity while measuring
   * might remove previous measurement drawing when new drawing is begun
   * Add mouseover to Measurement drawings that shows area/length
+* Drawing (and Editing)
+  * Create new section called Drawings where new buttons will be added for each new drawing
+  * Convert draw result to a permanent vector layer
+  * Delete button
+  * Measuring tools drawing conflicting with Drawing tools
+  * Add mouseover effect to drawings (that show the area?)
+  * Add buttons/handling for polygon, linestring, and point drawing/editing
+  * Edit button
+  * see these examples for [drawing](http://openlayers.org/en/v3.0.0/examples/draw-features.html?q=draw) and [modifying drawings](http://openlayers.org/en/v3.0.0/examples/draw-and-modify-features.html?q=draw)
+  * see this [example](http://codepen.io/barbalex/pen/kctHB) for saving features

 ### Known Gaps
 * UTFGrids - XYZ interactivity